Unhealthy lifestyles are not the business of government

 Regulation: for and against

 Advocates for government intervention argue that we need to protect the NHS from the strain of an unhealthy society.
 In other words, ‘prevention is better than the cure’ [Ref: New Statesman].
-Proponents of regulation argue that the direct cost of treating obesity-related health complications stands at £6 billion a year, while indirect costs to wider society estimated at £27 billion and obesity-related hospital admissions increasing by 23% last year [Ref: Telegraph].
-As a result, they argue that there is no choice but to regulate people’s behaviour from the top down, otherwise it will be too late.
+Proponents of regulation argue that the direct cost of treating obesity-related health complications stands at £6.5 billion a year, according to government figures.
+[Ref: UK Government].
+The indirect costs to wider society estimated at up to £98 billion.
+[Ref: Tony Blair Institute] As a result, they argue that there is no choice but to regulate people’s behaviour from the top down, otherwise it will be too late.

 Supporters of regulation also cite the public demand for anti-obesity legislation.
-A poll by Public Health England states that 79% of people in the UK support a national plan to improve public health, with 74% of the UK supporting the current government drive to address obesity [Ref: Public Health England].
-Supporters argue that government intervention is required to help people live a healthier lifestyle.
+One opinion poll suggested three quarters of people in England supported government action on obesity.
+[Ref: Obesity Health Alliance] Supporters argue that government intervention is required to help people live a healthier lifestyle.
 It is perfectly legitimate for the government to engage in issues with wide government support.
-As commentator Muriel Gray puts it: ‘Legislation is sometimes simply a benchmark of decency.
+As commentator Muriel Gray put it in 2013: ‘Legislation is sometimes simply a benchmark of decency.
 We declare, through law, that something is not acceptable and potentially actionable… That is the mark of civilised society and successful communal living.’
 [Ref: Guardian].

 However, critics question how effective these policies really are.
 In 2015, the Institute of Economic Affairs released a paper arguing sugar taxes result in consumers substituting or adding non-taxed food and drink to their diet [Ref: Institute of Economic Affairs].
 Advocates for anti-obesity policy argue that the sugar tax has been successful, with the majority of fizzy drinks companies reducing the sugar content in their products [Ref: UK Government].
 However, critics argue that these changes are superficial as fizzy drinks make up a tiny percentage of people’s calorie intake and there is no evidence that these changes have done anything for the nation’s waistline or affected consumer behaviour [Ref: Guardian].